nbering/nicholasbering-ca/_posts/2018-01-08-introducing-terraform-provider-ansible.md

 ### Dynamic Inventory (on it's own)
 Another solution I evaluated was [Terraform Dynamic Inventory for Ansible][10].
 This again might work for a lot of people, but when I first looked at this almost a year ago, it was limited to Amazon EC2.

 It also relies heavily on the tag systems that are part of the cloud providers' APIs.
 It just doesn't feel like it will scale well, and you're depending on the managed infrastructure to store details about the configuration used to manage it.
-There's also too much possibility of someone accidently deploying resources with a matching or conflicting tag and causing a mess of accidental changes.
+There's also too much possibility of someone accidentally deploying resources with a matching or conflicting tag and causing a mess of accidental changes.

 Last, it also opened up the question for me... *What is a server anyway?*